JosePizarro3/NERxiv/README.md

 INFO    -  [14:07:47] Serving on http://127.0.0.1:8000/
 ```

-Simply click on `http://127.0.0.1:8000/`.
-The changes in the `md` files of the documentation are immediately reflected when the files are saved (the local web will automatically refresh).
+Click or navigate to http://127.0.0.1:8000/.
+The changes to Markdown docs will automatically reload the local web.

 ## Main contributors